The Weaker The Acid The Stronger The Conjugate Base

 Conclusion

 Now that you have a solid understanding of this principle, take the next step in your chemical education.
-But explore real-world examples, get into complex reaction mechanisms, and consider how this knowledge can be applied to solve pressing global challenges.
+Explore real-world examples, get into complex reaction mechanisms, and consider how this knowledge can be applied to solve pressing global challenges.
 Leave a comment below sharing your favorite acid-base reaction or a question you still have about this fascinating topic!